 Participants are immediately vested in their voluntary contributions plus actual earnings thereon.
-Participants are vested in employer matching contributions and discretionary employer ESOP contributions, or company common stock fund contributions, based upon years of service defined in the Plan, as follows:
+Participants employed by Faster are fully vested in employer matching contributions immediately and are vested in employer discretionary contributions based on years of service in accordance with the table below.
+Participants employed by Sun and Helios are vested in all employer contributions based on years of services in accordance with the table below.

 Years of Service Vesting %

 Less than 1

 1 20 %

-2 40 %
+2 20 % 40 %

 3 60 %

 4 80 %

 5 or more 100 %